-While traveling abroad, the first thing most people do is visiting the most famous tourist attractions in the city.
+While traveling abroad, the first thing most people do is visit the most famous tourist attractions in the city.
 Oftentimes, this is all people do when visiting a new country.
 This is what separates tourists from travelers; if you want to fully embrace the region in which you’re traveling in, you should act like a local and eat what they give you.
 With enough research, open-mindedness, and willingness to explore, you can do this by yourself.
-However, most people don’t have enough time and resources to explore a lot while traveling.
-This where food tours come in.
-There are a lot of good reasons to take food tours while traveling and in this article, we’ll show you some of them.
-Let’s start from the beginning:

-What is a food tour?
+what is a food tour

-Guided food tours are catered for tourists that want to learn about a city or a region through its local cuisine.
-As food tourism becomes more important, food tours are becoming more popular among all toursts.
+We’re starting this guide with the obvious question- what is a food tour?
+Guided food tours are catered for tourists who want to learn about a city or a region through its local cuisine.
+As food tourism becomes more important, food tours are becoming more popular among all tourists.
 Most food tours guide visitors to the city’s most famous landmarks, restaurants, and street food joints.
 On average, most food tours include 7 – 8 stops where you can taste the best dishes that local cuisine has to offer.
 With that being said let’s see why taking a food tour while traveling is a good idea.

 Going on a foodie tour means you’re avoiding the famous international fast-food chains and experiencing the finest local delicacies that are a crucial part of the local culture.
 Most of the restaurants and street food joints covered on these foodie tours are operated by families and individuals.
 These food tours are a great way for these small local businesses to bring more customers to their restaurants and give them the support they truly deserve.
 If you like supporting small local businesses while traveling, this is one of the main reasons to take food tours.

 You must be thinking “I can always find good places to eat on Google, so why should I even bother taking a food tour?”
-Well, even though you can always find good places to eat on Google, you probably won’t learn a lot about the cultural importance of certain food and when and how it is eaten unless you take a guided food tour.
+Well, even though you can always find good places to eat on Google, you probably won’t learn a lot about the cultural importance of certain foods and when and how it is eaten unless you take a guided food tour.
 The culinary aspect of a destination is always an important way to get introduced to a new destination; the best way to embrace a new culture is through your stomach.

-Even though you can visit all of the restaurants covered in a food tour independently, you won’t be able to learn as much as you could when you have a local guide that knows the best places to eat and has a lot of interesting stories that will enrich your experience.
-Most of the guides leading these tours are foodies and they can even give you even more useful recommendations.
-For example, you can tell them what you’re looking for and what’s your budget and they can point you to the best local restaurants that fit your demand.
+Even though you can visit all of the restaurants covered in a food tour independently, you won’t be able to learn as much as you could when you have a local guide who knows the best places to eat and has a lot of interesting stories that will enrich your experience.

 Oftentimes while traveling, we fall in love with a new destination, but unfortunately, most of the time we don’t get to stay there as long as we would want.
 The downside of this is not having enough time to do all the things we want to do during our trip.
 This is another good reason to take food tours.
 If you have only a few days (or in some cases even hours), going on a food tour will give you a complete overview of a city’s dining scene.